LostbBlizzard/UCodeLang/README.md

 We want C# like assembly data but with C++ low level control over memory and without C# garbage collector.

-also since we're makeing a new Language we can learn past languages mistakes with Optional and Result types and no exceptions enum variant types and more.
+also since we're makeing a new Language we can learn past languages mistakes with using Optional,Result types and enum variant types and removeing exceptions and more.

 Despite being made for game engines UCode does not need a VM it can be used by itself and can be compiled directly to C(the only thing that really works the intermediate representation is practically just C).